-When no policy violation is found, the Title IX Coordinator (or designee) will address any remedies owed by the University to the Respondent to ensure no effective denial of educational access.
+When no policy violation is found, the Title IX Coordinator (or designee) will address any remedies the University owes the Respondent to ensure no effective denial of educational access.

-The University will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair the University's ability to provide these services.
+The University will maintain the confidentiality of any long-term remedies/actions/measures, provided confidentiality does not impair the University's ability to provide these services.

-40) Failure to Comply with Sanctions and/or Interim and Long-term Remedies and/or Responsive Actions
+40) Failure to Comply with Sanctions and/or Responsive Actions

-All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final Decision-maker(s) (including the Appeal Chair/Panel).
+All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final Decision-maker(s) (including the Appeal Chair/Decision-maker(s)).

-Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from the University and may be noted on a student's official transcript.
+Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from the University.
 Supervisors are expected to enforce completion of sanctions/responsive actions for their employees.